google/stenographer/INSTALL.md

      when closed.
 This should not be necessary unless you're really trying to eak out some extra speed on a file system that supports extents.

+     NOTE: If you are using xfs on 4.1+ kernel, setting "--preallocate_file_mb" becomes crucial to performance.
+This is in that when appending to the end of file (i.e. EOF updates), kernel will serialize all operations.
+Please refer to commit (b9d5984 xfs: DIO write completion size updates race).

 There's a number of other flags that `stenotype` supports, but most of them are for debugging purposes.